LennartFr/ALFTrading/README.md

 <img src="https://github.com/LennartFr/ALFTrading/blob/master/img/nasdaq1.jpg" witdh=600>

 The Nasdaq Stock Market is an American stock exchange based in New York City.
-It is ranked second on the list of global stock exchanges by market capitalization of shares traded, behind the New York Stock Exchange.
+It is ranked second on the list of global stock exchanges by market capitalization of shares traded, behind the

 This little monograph is an  introduction to investing in the US stock market.